Conditional Distribution Estimation of Building Characteristics with Diffusion Models for Urban Energy Modeling: Discussion

 \section{Discussion}

 The results presented in the paper successfully validate the use of a conditional diffusion framework in generating realistic building attributes and creating complete characteristics in building-level datasets.
 Our findings in Section~\ref{evaluation} demonstrate the model's ability to generate imputed features whose distributions closely match the true ResStock distribution for many building variables.
 However, a feature-level breakdown of the JS distance between the two distributions in Table~\ref{tab:univatiate_analysis} shows that a few variables are more challenging to learn than others.
 It is possible that some of these features, like building types and the number of occupants, which are critical conditioning variables for generating other variables~\cite{el5264131ai}, are not strongly determined by other observed features in return.
 Moreover, detailed analysis of some variables, including a few with the worst performance, such as heating/cooling setpoint has offset, heating fuel, and water heater fuel, reveals that our model learns an almost deterministic conditional mapping in these specific cases.
 The model consistently collapses to a single generated outcome when it is sampled conditioned on a given set of observed values, as seen in Figure~\ref{fig:mode_collapse_plots}.
+This behavior, is characterized as conditional distribution mode collapse.
+This means that, while the generated values remain highly sensitive to the input variables, and vary as those conditions change, for a particular input the model produces a Dirac delta probability distribution (all mass at a single output class).
 While these variables perform great at single-point prediction, scoring high in reconstruction accuracy, the probabilistic nature of the outputs is not captured well in these cases.
 Although we observe this behavior to be limited to only a few variables, it is possible that an improved diffusion model workflow could address this in future work.